owainlewis/http-dispatch/README.md

 runRequest :: HTTPRequest -> IO HTTPResponse
 ```

+### Differences from http-client

+* Easier to use (IMO)
+* Higher level API
+* No exceptions thrown on non 200 status codes
+* Supports TLS out of the box
+* Headers are just tuples (String, String) so no need to deal with case insensitive byte strings

 ## Motivation

 There are a couple of really good HTTP clients for Haskell but none of them felt particularly intuative.